 If you have a bottle of Midori at home, it’s possible you’re struggling to figure out what to do with it.
 Flavored with funky indigenous melon varieties including muskmelon and Yubari, it’s generally relegated to the occasional retro round of Midori Sours.
-But there are plenty of opportunities to utilize the electric green Japanese liqueur in mixed drinks—Brock Schulte, the bar director at The Monarch in Kansas City, Missouri, brings out its potential in his Conflict & Compromise, a spicy and verdant Margarita variation.
+But there are plenty of opportunities to utilize the electric green Japanese liqueur in mixed drinks.
+Brock Schulte, the bar director at The Monarch in Kansas City, Missouri, brings out its potential in his Conflict & Compromise, a spicy and verdant Margarita variation.

 For Schulte, two of Midori’s most questionable traits are the very things that make it fun to play with in drinks like the Conflict & Compromise. “[Its] best attributes are its color and ability to play well with others,” he says.
 “It lends itself to all kinds of infusions and plays well with herbs, spices [and] heat like cayenne.”
-In this drink he combines it with cilantro and jalapeño for a juicy, spicy libation.
+In this drink he combines Midori with cilantro and jalapeño for a juicy, spicy libation.
 The Midori stands in for the usual orange liqueur, lending its fresh melon notes to the earthy tequila and tart lime.
-It mellows the spice from the jalapeño and sweetens the crisp vegetal notes of Cilantro.
+It mellows the spice from the jalapeño and sweetens the crisp vegetal notes of cilantro.

 - 1 1/2 ounces Tequila Ocho plata